ogershony/Team-Settings/README.md

 2. Navigate to the .exe and run it

-3. Fill out all the information.
+3. Fill out all the information (This includes a uhash so to find your uhash look at the video)